-Donald Trump Jr. Shares Breitbart Article Naming Alleged Ukraine Whistleblower On Twitter, Defends Action
+Donald Trump Jr. Shares ‘Breitbart’ Article Naming Alleged Ukraine Whistleblower On Twitter, Defends Action

 We are in the top 50 on Amazon.
 Let’s get it to 1 and really Trigger them!
 Link in bio.
 Oh and by the way I think all of my followers here and on other social channels will truly appreciate the dedication… TO THE DEPLORABLES…. you guys earned it over the last few years.
 Keep it up.

-As The Inquisitr has previously reported, the president has repeatedly called for the identity of the whistleblower, whose whistleblower complaint in August led to the impeachment inquiry currently faced by Trump, to be revealed.
-On Sunday, Trump posted a tweet in which he urged members of the media to reveal the identity of the whistleblower, claiming that the news media already knew who the individual was.
+As The Inquisitr previously reported, the president has repeatedly called for the identity of the whistleblower, whose complaint in August led to the impeachment inquiry currently faced by Trump, to be revealed.
+On Sunday, Trump posted a tweet in which he urged members of the media to reveal the identity of the whistleblower, claiming that the news media knows who the individual is.

-The identity of the whistleblower has remained secret following news of their existence first arose in September.
-According to Agence France-Press, in revealing the name of the alleged whistleblower, which has reportedly circulated online for weeks, Trump Jr. broke “strict conventions” put in place to protect individuals who sound the alarm about government wrongdoing.
-According to the Agence France-Presse, the news agency could not verify the identity of the whistleblower that Donald Trump Jr. tweeted Wednesday.
+The identity of the whistleblower has remained secret since news of their existence first arose in September.
+By revealing the name of the alleged whistleblower, which has reportedly circulated online for weeks, Trump Jr. broke “strict conventions” meant to protect individuals who sound the alarm about government wrongdoing, according to Agence France-Presse via Yahoo News.
+Per Agence France-Presse, the news agency could not verify the identity of the whistleblower that Donald Trump Jr. tweeted Wednesday.
 It did note that the name tweeted by the president’s son was that of a former CIA analyst.

 Delivered To Your INBOX